-Supporting Principle 1: Developing the entity's capacity
+Supporting Principle 1 : Developing the entity's capacity

-Action- Continue to investigate the use of benchmarking information to enhance the performance framework and support decision making.
+Action - Use benchmarking information to enhance the performance framework and support decision making.

-Action - Continue to develop workforce, policy updates development and retention/recruitment initiatives, including East Midlands pilot scheme being carried out by EMC.
+Action - Build on work already carried out on policy updates and development and retention/recruitment initiatives, including East Mids pilot scheme being carried out by EMC.

-Supporting Principle 2: Developing the capability of the entity's leadership and other individuals Action - To develop revised PDA documentation to enhance the process and to ensure PDA's are carried out for all staff.
+Supporting Principle 2: Developing the capability of the entity's leadership and other individuals Action - Continue to progress the programme of training for people managers across the authority with the employment of Learning & Organisational Development resource to develop a programme of development across the organisation.

-Action - Continue to progress the programme of training for people managers across the authority including the Solace leadership programme and brilliant manager training.
+Action - Undertake staff survey and monitor sickness levels

-Core Principal F: Managing risks and performance through robust internal control and strong public financial management
+Core Principal F : Managing risks and performance through robust internal control and strong public financial management